The NJLA Conference takes the most tremendous kind of event planning . . .

 Full Steam Ahead!

 Most conferences aren’t perfect.
 We aim to provide the best possible experience to all of our conference attendees, and sometimes we fall short.
 However, despite a few flaws at our first year at a new venue in 2016, we learned some valuable things about our members and our ideal space, and we look to build on our success for years to come, no matter what part of the state in which we end up!
-The 2016 Annual Conference was one of the best financially for our association, particularly since AV costs were down significantly from previous years.
-Currently, in late 2016 as I write this blog post, we are in the midst of reviewing and approving locations, dates, concessions, and contract terms for 2018, 2019, and 2020, and the NJLA Executive Board has already approved the Conference Committee negotiating a new three-year contract with Harrah's Resort.
+The 2016 Annual Conference was one of the best financially for our association, particularly since AV costs were down significantly from previous years, and that continued with the 2017 Annual Conference.
+We were also able to secure some really beneficial concessions within our contract terms for 2018, 2019, and 2020, with approval from the NJLA Executive Board to sign this three-year contract with Harrah's Resort.

 The bottom line is that what Harrah’s is able and willing to offer checked off just about everything on NJLA’s list for an ideal conference venue.
 NJLA truly believes that the opportunities presented at the Waterfront Conference Center contribute to an enjoyable, memorable, and overall high quality conference experience.
 NJLA will continue to survey potential venues throughout the state, so that we always know that we are getting the best bang for our buck, and the best resources available to accommodate our greatest professional development experience.
 Now that Harrah’s Waterfront Conference Center is seeing great success nationally, they are certainly not begging for business.
 However, NJLA and librarians pride themselves on good customer relations, and we are excited to continue to work with all NJLA leadership, program planners, and members, as well as to build a relationship with Harrah’s, in order to offer a valuable statewide conference each year.